tmnestor/containerised_nlp/README.md

-# Jupyter Docker Compose
+# Containerised nlp

-A quick and easy setup for running Jupyter notebooks in a Dockerized environment, managed using [Docker Compose](https://docs.docker.com/compose/).
-This setup makes it simple to get up and running with Jupyter, share notebooks across multiple team members, and maintain consistent environments.
-It is also compatible with GitHub Code Spaces for remote development.
+A quick and easy setup for running Jupyter NLP notebooks in a Dockerized environment, managed using [Docker Compose](https://docs.docker.com/compose/).
+This setup makes it simple to get up and running with Jupyter and LLMs, share notebooks across multiple team members, and maintain consistent environments.

 ## Features

-- GitHub Template repository for easy reuse.
-- Dockerized Jupyter environment for consistent, reproducible notebook runs.
+- Dockerized Jupyter environment for consistent, reproducible NLP development.
 - Simplified sharing of notebooks using the `work` directory.
-- Compatibility with GitHub Code Spaces for seamless remote development.

 ## Getting Started